myzie/blobs/README.md

  * Subscriptions: feeds that stream updates to clients.
  * Filters: reduce items returned when retrieving a collection.
  * Metrics: stats on all the above
+ * Triggers: scripts that execute on a defined condition/event.